hjhuney/An-Intro-to-Scala/README.md

 res0: Int = 1
 ```

-We can always use the "get" keyword to do this, as shown in the example below.
+We can always use the "get" keyword to do this, as well, as shown in the example below.

 *input*